dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 💡 `CAP_BPF` is available since Linux kernel 5.8 and was introduced to separate out BPF functionality from the overloaded `CAP_SYS_ADMIN` capability.
 ::

-However, since in this demo environment and you can log in as `root`, this is not a problem.
+However, since in this demo environment and you can log in as `root`, this is not a problem - you've got all the permissions.

-We can just run `hello`, using:
+So we can just run our eBPF application, using:

 ```bash
 sudo ./hello